-In September 2020, the relocation of Ridley boys across the ‘heart’ leaves the ‘old’ Ridley and St Bridget’s empty and we have already begun work on repurposing those Houses into a day-and-boarding, mixed House reserved for Upper Sixth pupils and starting in September 2021.
+In September 2020, the relocation of Ridley boys across the ‘heart’ leaves the ‘old’ Ridley and St Bridget’s empty and we have already begun work on repurposing those Houses into a day-and-boarding, mixed House reserved for Upper Sixth pupils opening late 2021, COVID-19 dependent.
 We are excited about the opportunities this radical move will create to provide a different boarding model that will prepare our oldest and most mature pupils for university and adult life and allow the possibility of more independent living.

 We are creating a new Upper Sixth Form House for girls, boys, day pupils and boarders in a single house with two wings – one for girls, one for boys.
 The House will be on the site of what is currently Ridley and St Bridget’s.
 A Houseparent and a team of tutors, with experience in managing and leading Upper Sixth pupils, and expertise in the specific demands that are made of them, will guide the pupils through their final year at King Edward’s Witley.
 This change will also allow Lower Sixth pupils to assume greater leadership responsibilities in the ‘old’ Houses.
 To allow building work to be carried out in the current Ridley and St Bridget’s, our current schedule anticipates that Ridley boys will move across the ‘heart’ into old Queens’ House, in September 2020 thus effectively twinning them with Grafton House.
 However, we hope you will understand that we need to have the flexibility to manage changes brought about by future changes to government restrictions in responding to COVID-19.

 Why are you doing this?